 (Image of Mystery Snail)

-Commonly on the top of every list of the best snails one should have in their aquariums is Mystery Snails (scientific name: Pomacea bridgesii).
+Commonly on the top of every list of the best freshwater snails one should have in their aquariums is Mystery Snails (scientific name: Pomacea bridgesii).
 They are widely known for many reasons, among others, their numerous appearances in stunning colors and patterns.
 Black or brown, yellow or gold, ivory or slightly gradient, or even banded to solid, this snail almost has them all.
 Just come across any pet store and ask for mystery snails, they may show you a world of diversity and color.

 (Image of Gold Mystery Snail)